pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-environment/create-environment.md

     ![Copy Token](images/CopyToken.png)

-## Task 4: Accepting the license for WebLogic Server Images in Oracle Container Registry
+## Task 4: Accepting the license for WebLogic Server Images

 In this task, we accept the license agreement for WebLogic Server images resides in Oracle Container Registry.
 As in Lab 3, we will use WebLogic Server 12.2.1.3.0 image as our Primary Image.
 So, to get access to WebLogic Server Images, we accept the license agreement.